buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPlumbingFireProtectionDomain/PropertySets/Pset_WasteTerminalTypeGullySump.md

+# Pset_WasteTerminalTypeGullySump

 Pipe fitting or assembly of fittings to receive surface water or waste water, fitted with a grating or sealed cover.
 <!-- end of short definition -->